razum2um/lurker/README.md

 Sponsored by [Evil Martians][evil_martians], thanks!

-This gem is quite opinionated and relies on rails & rspec - if you're interested in anything else, please take a look at [api_taster][api_taster] or [fdoc][fdoc], This gem is heavily inspirated by them.
+This gem is quite opinionated and relies on rails - if you're interested in anything else, please take a look at [api_taster][api_taster] or [fdoc][fdoc], This gem is heavily inspirated by them.
 Thanks, @square & @fredwu